 Kale and Cara Cara Orange Salad

 - 1 bunch Lacinato Kale, stems removed and sliced very thinly OR 5 oz. baby kale leaves

 - 2 Cara Cara oranges, peeled and sliced

-- 1/2 cup very thinly sliced fennel bulb
+- 1/2 cup fennel bulb very thinly sliced

 - 1/2 cup Manchego cheese grated, or Parmesan or crumbled feta cheese

-- 1/2 cup toasted pumpkin seeds
+- 1/2 cup flaked almonds, toasted, or pumpkin seeds

-- 1/2 cup extra-virgin olive oil
+- 1/2 cup olive oil extra-virgin

-- 2 tbsp white wine vinegar
+- 2 tbsp white wine vinegar or apple cider vinegar

 - 1 clove garlic, finely minced